gnestlinger/Path2D/README.md

 To generalize the computation of the path tracking error (and therefore the interface of the local path planner and the path tracking controller), [3] has proposed a classification of path tracking error definitions and also listed the required path operations (e.g. intersection of line/circle with path).
 This repository implements these operations (and other such as frenet transformation) for different represenations of 2-dimensional paths.

+Run this [example](https://github.com/gnestlinger/Path2D/blob/main/examples/exPathTrackErr.m) for a comparison of Pure Pursuit and Stanley path tracking models.

 ## Quick Start
 ```matlab
 % Example: Create a PolygonPath from waypoints and visualize the path